brapse/tsinkf/README.md

 ...
 ```

-Running tsinkf will reset state of all the jobs, making it possible to
+Running `tsinkf reset` state of all the jobs, making it possible to
 re-run everything
 ```bash
 $ tsinkf reset
 ...
 ```

 ## Status
 * Alpha quality